ClementTsang/bottom/README.md

--C, --config <PATH>             Use the specified config file; if it does not exist it is automatically created -t, --default_time_value <MS>   Sets the default time interval for charts in milliseconds [default: 60000] -d, --time_delta <MS>           Sets the default amount each zoom in/out action changes by in milliseconds [default: 15000]
+-C, --config <PATH>             Use the specified config file; if it does not exist it is automatically created -t, --default_time_value <MS>   Sets the default time interval for charts in milliseconds [default: 60000] -d, --time_delta <MS>           Sets the default amount each zoom in/out action changes by in milliseconds [default: 15000] --default_widget_count <COUNT>  Which number of the selected widget type to select, from left to right, top to bottom.
+Defaults to 1.
+--default_widget_type <TYPE>    The default widget type to select by default.
 ```

 ### Keybindings